Viet281101/2D_RPG_project_Python/README.txt

  'UP', 'SOWN', 'RIGHT', 'LEFT' to move
  'Q' to change the weapon
  'E' to change the magic
- 'SPACE' to attack
- 'CTRL' (left) to use magic
+ 'SPACE' to attack and raise the attribute index in the menu 'CTRL' (left) to use magic
- 'M' to PAUSE
+ 'M' to open the Menu Attribute